-Lectures are held during the autumn semester (HS; mid-September to late December) and the spring semester (FS; mid-February to late May/early June).
-Session exams take place outside the lecture time.
-They are conducted in the calender weeks 4 to 7 after the autumn semester and in calender weeks 32 to 35 after the spring semester.
-End-of-semester examinations are held at the end of the lecture time or following the lecture time.
+Lectures are held during the fall semester (HS; mid-September to late December) and the spring semester (FS; mid-February to late May/early June).
+Session exams are held at the end of lecture-free period.
+In the winter session from mid/end January to mid-February, in the summer session from early August to early September.
+End-of-semester examinations are held at the end of the semester or following the lecture period.
 There are special deadlines for all exam registrations.
-This information is available on myStudies and is also communicated to all students on time by Academic Services www.usys.ethz.ch/en/news-events/academic-calendar.
+This information is available on myStudies and is also communicated to all students on time by Academic Services. www.usys.ethz.ch/en/news-events/academic-calendar